📜 Bureaucrats vs. the People: How Russian Agencies Have Been Fighting Over the Letter “Yo” for 70 Years

 4. Real-life Cases: “I am not myself, and my letter is not mine”

 In his diploma “Gordeev,” in his passport “Gordeyov.”
-The Education Commission refused to accept the documents, citing the 2012 letter.
+The Education Commission refused to consider the documents, citing the 2012 letter.

 5. Why Do Bureaucrats Contradict Themselves?
 The Mechanism of Absurdity